ekjotsinghmakhija/maxelpoint-website/content/case-studies/bytebase/index.md

 githubRepoName: bytebase

 quote:
-  text: Before contracting Pixel Point for our new website, we have already failed 2 times working with other agencies.
+  text: Before contracting Maxel Point for our new website, we have already failed 2 times working with other agencies.
 Lesson learned is to build a website for a DevTool company, the design partner needs to understand developers.
-Turns out Pixel Point has far exceeded our expectation, they are developers, understand open source and in particular, our database domain, of course, they are top-notch designers.
+Turns out Maxel Point has far exceeded our expectation, they are developers, understand open source and in particular, our database domain, of course, they are top-notch designers.
 The result, a new website impressed every one of us.
   authorName: Tianzhou Chen
   authorPosition: CEO & Co-Founder
   authorPhoto: author-photo.jpg